pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

    - Check that you removed the 3.3V jumper
 1. Insert the module into the transmitter bay

+###Method 3.

+This method use USB connector on the STM32 V1.0 board or on the maple clone board.

+1. Install first maple USB driver by running the batch file found in Arduino STM32 package folder "..\hardware\Arduino_STM32\drivers\win\install_drivers.bat"
+1. Download the free STM32 flash loader demonstrator from [ST.com](http://www.st.com/en/development-tools/flasher-stm32.html) and using a USB-TTL device (like FTDI cable) flash the STM32duino bootloader available from Roger Clark's great STM32 site [here](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/tree/master/STM32F1/binaries)
+1. In Arduino IDE under "Upload method" select STM32duino-bootloader.
+1. After that select the correct serial port and and upload sketches normally in Arduino using USB port

 ###Flashing binary file:
 If you want to flash a pre-compiled binary file (like the Release .bin files) you need specialized software and the FTDI cable.